Women in Jordan: Self defence to fight for women's rights

+Women in Jordan have made significant contributions to the art world, showcasing their strength and empowerment through their artistic expressions.
+A recent exhibition at the Zara Gallery titled "Delicate Lines of Strength" featured the work of four local female artists.
+Their paintings captured the beauty, sensitivity, and mystery of women, while reflecting their confidence, passion, and curiosity.
+Through different artistic styles and techniques, these artists conveyed emotions, challenged social norms, and inspired viewers.
+Their artworks celebrate the resilience of women and contribute to a greater recognition of women's artistic endeavors in Jordan.

+Through various artistic mediums, such as painting, sculpture, and performance art, these women challenge societal norms and redefine traditional gender roles.
+Their artwork serves as a powerful tool for self-expression, activism, and social commentary.
+By reclaiming public spaces and incorporating feminist perspectives into their work, these artists have had a profound impact on the urban environment.
+Their art not only addresses social issues but also stimulates dialogue and fosters inclusivity within the community.
+The artistic endeavors of Jordanian women encompass a wide range of themes, including women's empowerment, cultural identity, and social justice.
+Through their unique perspectives and narratives, these artists contribute to a vibrant and diverse art scene in Jordan.

 Family rights

 Marriage

-Jordanian husbands determine their wives’ abilities to employ their constitutionally guaranteed rights to work and other public activities.
+Jordanian husbands determine their wives' abilities to employ their constitutionally guaranteed rights to work and other public activities.
 Jordanian legislation and culture suggests that men have a certain control over their wives to mediate their interaction with the public.
 Men expect their wives to be obedient because they work in order to support the family financially.
-Some amendments postpone this “ownership” for young girls.
+Some amendments postpone this "ownership" for young girls.
 For example, the Jordanian Parliament increased the legal age of marriage to 18 for both boys and girls, as the previous law set the legal age for marriage at 16 for boys and 15 for girls, which promoted early marriages and subsequent school drop out for married girls.